There are many possible causes of a rash on the inner thigh, including but not limited to chafing, eczema, and sexually transmitted infections.

 Allergic contact dermatitis is less common and results from exposure to substances such as:

-Heat rash, also known as miliaria or prickly heat, occurs when the pores become blocked and trap the sweat in the skin.
-Although it can be itchy and irritating, this skin rash is not dangerous.
+Heat rash, also known as miliaria or prickly heat, occurs when the pores clog and trap the sweat in the skin.
+This can cause small spots of discolored skin in the affected area, in addition to itchiness and general irritation.

-It appears as tiny bumps on the skin and can affect any area of the body, from the back and chest to the groin and inner thighs.
-Symptoms usually resolve once the skin cools down.
+It appears as tiny bumps on the skin and can affect any body area, from the back and chest to the groin and inner thighs.
+Symptoms

 Hidradenitis suppurative (HS) is a rare rash that presents as blackheads or pimple-like bumps under the skin, which may burst and ooze pus.
 It occurs where skin rubs against skin, so it is common in the inner thighs, groin, and armpits.